 More recently, Disney has become adept and more sophisticated at manipulating both attendance and crowd flow.
 February attendance is still lower than most other months, but wait times often don’t bear this out.
 Think of this as the difference between the actual temperature and the “feels like” temperature, but with crowds.
 We can still actual crowd and attendance patterns, but not wait times.
 The latter are what most of you likely care about (the “feels like” crowds), but it’s more difficult to accurately forecast wait times via Walt Disney World crowd calendars.

 Again, President’s Day week is an exception to the seasonal rates, as hotel prices spike for that week, too.
-In case it’s not already abundantly clear, unless you’re visiting for the Princess Marathon or getting time off for President’s Day, you really should avoid that week.
+In case it’s not already abundantly clear, unless you’re getting time off for President’s Day, you really should avoid that week.
 If you’re booking a February stay at a Disney resort-hotel, you can decide for yourself which hotel might be best by reading our Walt Disney World Hotel Reviews.

 Overall, we have had some really great experiences at Walt Disney World in February.
 Low to moderate crowds for most of the month, temperate weather, the parks looking good, and cheaper prices all make it a winner in our book.
 February (again, minus that one week) feels like the early year sweet spot between the holiday hangover of January and the Spring Break season of March.

 Think of February as this time of year’s September (another of our favorite times to visit for similar reasons), except without quite as much humidity.
-Much like September, the best time in February is at the very end of the month (overlapping with the following month, in both cases), when the weather starts to improve and crowds remain low.
+Unlike September, there is a huge mid-month spike in February crowds, but the rest of the month–before and after that–should be fantastic.
+While we prefer the beginning of the month, February is great at the very end of the month overlapping with the beginning of March, when the weather starts to improve and crowds remain low.